 Mike is also webmaster for Bluegrass Australia, a resource for Australian bluegrassers to find our music anywhere in.
 While Chairman of IBMA‘s Pacific Bluegrass Network a few years ago, Mike made contact with Erio Meili, who was doing a similar job in Brazil, and they became friends.
 Until his passing in April of 2011, Erio sent a weekly spot in Portuguese for Mike to air in his show.

-Mike lives in Windsor (AKA “Foggy Hollow”), a satellite town near Sydney, Australia, with his wife Frances, 19-year-old son Alistair, and their Australian Terrier Toby.
-His older son Hamish lives nearby.
+Mike lives in Windsor (AKA “Foggy Hollow”), a satellite town near Sydney, Australia.

 Mike started doing bluegrass radio as a guest DJ on Sydney’s 2SER six years ago, in a one hour show that had been running for 16 years in the careful hands of Rod & Judy Jones.
 He soon found himself as one of the permanent presenters of that show for its last year.
 When the show ended, he went straight into his own 3.5 hour show, Music from Foggy Hollow, on Sydney’s Hawkesbury Radio 89.9FM, which continues today.
 Mike presents a show of mostly new releases – 80% of the show’s content is released in the last 6-8 months – with a touch of Australian bluegrass, humor and bluegrass news.

 Music from Foggy Hollow joined the WAMU’s Bluegrass Country line-up in 2001.